How To Boot Windows In Safe Mode

 On the page that opens, click Troubleshoot and then Advanced options.

-You can use the same method when Windows is up; All you have to do is click on the Windows icon in the taskbar and then hold down the Shift key to select Restart.
+You can use the same method when Windows is up; All you have to do is click on the Windows icon in the Taskbar and then hold down the Shift key to select Restart.
 Repeat the rest of the steps as above.

 Access via shutdown command